Can I start a Business whilst in an IVA?

 This benefitted both businesses and their creditors, since it meant that they could avoid bankruptcy, and be given another chance to flourish, whilst creditors made back more of their money than they would if the company had been bankrupted.

 IVAs can still be used by business-owners today, but because they are a form of legal insolvency, people often wonder what the implications of an IVA are for existing or new businesses.
-We clarify this below.Get Started
+We clarify this below.Check if you qualify for an IVA

 It is entirely possible to enter into an IVA if you are self-employed, but there are some key differences to bear in mind.